 Of course, if you simply don’t have the time for a DIY exterior touchup job, you can bring in a local painter to help out.

 Matching new paint with an old, faded color can be tricky.
 First, you’ll need to determine whether the paint on your house is latex-based or oil-based.
-Lightly scrub an out-of-the-way areas of your home with rubbing alcohol—if the alcohol scrubs away the paint, it’s latex-based.
+Lightly scrub an inconspicuous area of your home with rubbing alcohol—if the alcohol scrubs away the paint, it’s latex-based.
 If not, the paint is oil-based.

 Once you have that settled, bring a paint chip or photo of the color to a paint professional and have them mix you a matching paint in the same base (latex or oil).
 Then paint another inconspicuous part of your house to see if it’s a match.